ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/overview.rst

 Specifying an Owner
 -------------------

 By default, all API calls will operate in the API user account's default organization.
-To specify a different owner, use the ``owner`` URL parameter like ``?owner={ownerName}``.
+To specify a different Owner, use the ``owner`` URL parameter like ``?owner={ownerName}``.
 For example, the following query will return all Host Indicators in the Common Community:

 .. code::